hxj5/stCNASim/docs/manual.rst

 seed : int or None, default 123
     Seed for random numbers.
     None means not using a fixed seed.
+    Note that it does not guarantee identical simulated data, even with fixed seed.

 verbose : bool, default False
     Whether to show detailed logging information.